Alibaba Group Holding Ltd. is taking a new approach to boosting sales online: paying its customers to cut their prices.

 Luring shoppers to Tmall is a key part of Chief Executive Officer Jack Ma’s plan to tap into booming online sales in China.
 Alibaba is seeking debt and equity financing to help fund its planned $7.1 billion share buyback from investor Yahoo!
-Inc. (YHOO)
+Inc. (YHOO:US)

 “Today people think of Alibaba as an e-commerce company, an Internet empire,” Ma said in a June 7 interview in Beijing.
 “It’s not an empire, it’s an ecosystem.”

 Ma said the company could sell shares in an initial public offering within five years, adding that he is confident Alibaba can withstand new challenges.
 His Chinese e-commerce rivals, he said, have mostly copied American Internet business models.

 “Copycats never survive,” he said.

 Tmall accounted for 37 percent of Chinese business-to- consumer e-commerce in the first quarter, more than double the 17 percent held by 360Buy.com, the No. 2 player, according to research company Analysys International.
 Suning Appliance Co.
 (002024), Tencent, and Amazon.com Inc. (AMZN:US) each have about 2 percent, the researcher said.

 “Alibaba is probably in the best position right now of anybody - they have the platform in place, and the critical mass of eyeballs,” said Ben Cavender, an analyst at China Market Research Group in Shanghai, which advises retailers.